 - In The Two Towers, Aragorn and Legolas seem to be sprinting non-stop across miles and miles of land to chase down the kidnapped Hobbits, with Gimli barely keeping up and heavily winded.
 In the book, at least, it is mentioned that this is in fact abnormal and not just something they can all do all the time.
 It is apparently named "The Deed Of The Three Friends" and ballads are sung about it.
 The book also lets them rest a bit more than the movie, where Gimli states that it's been three days pursuit with no food, water or rest.
 In the book they at least pause so that Gimli and Aragorn can sleep while Legolas keeps guard, since his Elvish superpowers include the lack of a need to sleep.

-- J in the beginning of Men In Black runs down an alien known for its speed, across blocks up a building, and is not winded at all after the chase that left the alien a little tired.
+- J in the beginning of Men in Black runs down an alien known for its speed, across blocks up a building, and is not winded at all after the chase that left the alien a little tired (somewhat justified by J taking some shortcuts like a bus and a freight elevator).
 This is part of what gets him into the MIB in the first place.

 - Toshiro Mifune's character in the Charles Bronson movie Red Sun spends all day walking across the desert, then says he'll keep watch overnight.
 When Bronson asks him why he's not going to sleep, he says he's already slept - "While walking".
 (Bronson does observe the following morning that for a man on watch, he did snore a bit.)

-- In Run Fatboy Run, this is how unathletic, heavy smoker Dennis finishes the marathon on a sprained ankle.
+- In Run, Fat Boy, Run!, this is how unathletic, heavy smoker Dennis finishes the marathon on a sprained ankle, though it took him about 12 hours longer than everybody else.
 Fueled by the fact that he had something to prove to himself, to his ex-girlfriend, and pretty much everyone else in his life except his son, who believed in him the entire time.

 - Robert Langdon from The Da Vinci Code apparently stays awake during the entire length of the book, finally crashing to sleep at the end.